AlexandrZloy/player-communication/README.md

 1. create 2 players

-2. one of the players should send a message to second player (let's call this player "initiator")
+2. one of the players should send a message to second player (let's call this player "threadedInitiator")

 3. when a player receives a message should send back a new message that contains the received message concatenated with the message counter that this player sent.

-4. finalize the program (gracefully) after the initiator sent 10 messages and received back 10 messages (stop condition)
+4. finalize the program (gracefully) after the threadedInitiator sent 10 messages and received back 10 messages (stop condition)

 5. both players should run in the same java process (strong requirement)